 Tor Browser is built from a modified version of Firefox ESR (Extended Support Release).

 Firefox is available for Windows, macOS and Linux operating systems, with its mobile version (fennec) available for Android.

-A firewall is a network security system which monitors and controls the incoming and outgoing network traffic.
+A firewall is a network security system that monitors and controls incoming and outgoing network traffic.
 This traffic filter is based on predetermined rules.
 A firewall typically establishes a barrier between a trusted, secure internal network and another outside network but it can also be used as a content filter in the sense of censorship.
 Sometimes people have trouble connecting to Tor because their firewall blocks Tor connections.
 You can reconfigure or disable your firewall and restart Tor to test this.

-Flash Player is a browser pluginfor Internet applications to watch audio and video content.
+Flash Player is a browser plugin for Internet applications to watch audio and video content.
 You should never enable Flash to run in Tor Browser as it is unsafe.
 Many services that use Flash also offer an HTML5 alternative, which should work in the Tor Browser.